SeattleGiveCamp/SGC2017_HIP/README.md

 # SGC2017_HIP
 Hunger Intervention Program project repo for SeattleGiveCamp 2017

+# Organization Mission Statement
+The mission of Hunger Intervention Program (HIP) is to increase food security for underserved populations in North King County through nutritious meals, educational programs, and advocacy.

 # Project Request
 Volunteer hour reporting app.
 With integration into Little Green Light.
 Different programs and different tasks.
 Possible integration with GPS and Facebook.